ucdavisdatalab/workshop_research_computing/chapters/index.md

 * Introduction to Version Control (one 2-hour session)
 * Git for Teams (one 2-hour session)

+No prior programming experience is required for this workshop series, assuming you complete the series in order.

 Open-source tools are an integral part of many research projects.
 Contributing to these projects ensures they continue to be sustainable, and releasing research-related code under open-source licenses ensures computational research